isomerpages/cda-corp/_for-professionals/National TB Programme/Director's Message.md

 description: ""
 third_nav_title: National TB Programme
 ---
-<h1>Welcome to the official webpage of the National TB Programme (NTBP)</h1>
-<p>The NTBP aims to mission to eradicate tuberculosis from our nation.
-As
+<p>The NTBP aims to mission to eradicate tuberculosis (TB) from our nation.
-the Director, I am honored to lead our dedicated team charting a TB-free future in Singapore.</p>
+As the Director, I am honored to lead our dedicated team charting a TB-free future in Singapore.</p>
 <p>Our vision is clear: A TB-free Singapore with people-centered care.</p>
 <p>To achieve this vision, we have set forth strategic goals:</p>